cespedes/sqlvi/README.md

 - After the editor finishes, it finds the altered rows
 - In a transaction, it inserts, updates, or deletes rows from the database

-The SQL queries that `sqlvi` executes must be specified in the configuration file, and the first column must be unique and not null within the query (it is typically the primary key).
+The SQL queries that `sqlvi` executes can be specified from command line or in the configuration file.

+The first column in the results must be unique and not null (it is typically a primary key).

-The first row (header) and the first column should not be modified.
+The first row (header) and the first column should not be modified from the editor.
-When a row is modified, it executes an *update*.
+When a row is modified, it executes an **update**.
-When a row is deleted, it executes a *delete*.
+When a row is deleted, it executes a **delete**.
-When the user inserts a new row, with the first column empty, it executes an *insert*.
+When the user inserts a new row, with the first column empty, it executes an **insert**.

 ## Command-line arguments